UwUClub/AwARea/doc/developer/end/Front-end.md

 - `android` and `ios` folders contain the native code for Android and iOS respectively.
 - `web` folder contains the web code for the application.
 - `lib` folder contains the Dart code for the application.
-- `lib/core` folder contains the core code of the application.
+- `lib/Core` folder contains the core code of the application.
+    - `lib/Core/Locator/locator.dart` contains the locator for the application.
+    - `lib/Core/Manager/X_manager` contains a manager for X service.

 ## Troubleshooting and Support